 The following referenced documents are not necessary for the application of the present document but may assist with regard to a particular subject area.

-Note: Not applicable for now
+Editor’s Note: Not applicable for now

-Definitions and abbreviations
+3. Definitions and abbreviations

 3.1 Definitions

 Citizens Broadband Radio Service (CBRS): Wireless operations authorized by the U.S. Federal Communications Commission (FCC) in the 3,550-3,700 MHz frequency band.
 The CBRS includes Priority Access and General Authorized Access tiers of service.